-In all, 246 paired interobserver assessments, 206 from State 1 versus 40 from State 2 were available for analysis (see Table 2).
-Given that assessor training had required meeting both (a) administration fidelity and (b) videotaped coding calibration to a standard, the analysis of inter-rater reliability for this report focused on ECI score reliability rather than percentage agreement (e.g., Hartmann, 1977; Walker & Buzhardt, 2010).
+In all, 246 paired interobserver assessments, 206 from State 1 and 40 from State 2, were available for analysis (see Table 2).
+Assessor training required that assessors achieved both administration fidelity and coding reliability, The analysis of inter-rater reliability for this report focused on ECI score reliability rather than percentage agreement (e.g., Hartmann, 1977; Walker & Buzhardt, 2010).
 Pearson r was used to compare the covaration in primary and reliability assessors’ scores with alpha set at .01 because of the large sample size.
 The overall Pearson r was strong at .96 (.96 in State 1 versus .86 in State 2) indicating a pattern of similarity between assessors scores.
 The equivalence of the groups’ total communication scores was estimated by calculating confidence intervals around the mean difference between the groups, overall and within each state (Seaman & Serlin, 1998).
 Perfect equivalence is indicated by a 0 at the low end of the interval.
 For overall and State 1, the low end of the confidence interval was near 0 at .03 and .01 respectively, indicating near equivalence.
 The confidence interval for State 2 however was not as equivalent at .67 (see Table 2).

 Interobserver Agreement Summary.

 What is the alternate forms reliability between the two toy sets used for the ECI?
 (Greenwood et al, 2006)